Are Drugs for Auto-immune Diseases Effective Against Acne?

 Remicade®: Another case was a 22-year-old man treated with a separate biosimilar drug, Remicade® (infliximab).
 This patient had severe acne that improved after his first dose.
 His acne then resolved after the third dose.
 The young man did experience a minor relapse of his acne clearance four months after his Remicade® treatment, but it was mild and was treated with conventional therapy, without the need for more biosimilar drugs.10

-Enbrel®: Finally, a third case was a 22-year-old man who received treatment with another biosimilar drug, Enbrel® (etanercept).
+Enbrel®: Finally, the last case was a 22-year-old man who received treatment with another biosimilar drug, Enbrel® (etanercept).
 He had suffered from severe inflammatory acne and was treated with Enbrel® injected under his skin.
 After 24 weeks of treatment, his acne was eradicated.11

 From these individual cases, it appears that biosimilar drugs are effective in the treatment of acne.
 However, it bears stating again that these drugs can cause serious side effects and should be reserved for severe cases of acne that do not respond to conventional treatment.